btannady/CustomerServiceSimulator/README.md

 # CustomerServiceSimulator

-Hi,
+This is my Customer Service Traffic-Flow Simulator!

-This is my Customer Service Runtime Simulator!
+A minute-by-minute simulation based on 6 inputs (within the attached simulation.txt file) is performed through C++ programming.
+The simulation should pause after each minute's summary is outputted onto the console, enabling the user to press ENTER to continue to the view the next minute's visualizations.

 Please make sure to download the entire folder, consisting of BetterSimulation.cpp, PriorityQueue.h, DynamicArray.h, Queue.h, and a text file called simulation.txt.
 Also, make sure all five files are within the same directory.

 In this program, I made use of the Priority Queue and Queue header files that I made so I could manage this program's concept.